 Tobago offers an increasingly wide variety of good restaurants, specialising in everything from European (La Tartaruga offers fine Italian dining), American, Asian, to Caribbean and Tobagonian favourites (like MeShell’s).
-Fusion restaurants and dishes are also on the rise.
+Fusion restaurants and dishes are also on the rise, and then there’s the range of dining experiences and menus on offer at the Magdalena Grand Resort.
 From local specialities like curry crab ’n’ dumpling to fine continental cuisine and tapas, Tobago’s got it all.
 Dining Tobago-style is one of the most memorable aspects of a Tobago vacation.

 Over the years Tobago has evolved into a foodie’s haven.
 Fine restaurants and charming small eateries have cropped up throughout the island to serve the growing number of visitors, while the local cuisine has maintained its well-deserved popularity: you haven’t tasted Tobago until you’ve tasted curry crab ’n’ dumpling.
 There are quite a few Chinese and Italian restaurants, and you can still have a dinner of steak and fries if you insist.
 But Creole Pork Chop, Coconut Chicken, Breast of Duck in Tobago Honey, Rum Roasted Pork, Jerk Chicken and Peppered Fish Salad with banana salsa all sound a bit more adventurous.

-Many of Tobago's good restaurants take advantage of the island’s exquisite landscape, and provide incredible ambience.
-Many are open-air, ready to catch the afternoon or evening breeze, sometimes with breathtaking locations – nestled in the shells of old waterwheels and sugar mills, in the remains of old colonial plantation houses, in landscaped gardens, or on hillsides with magnificent ocean views.
+Many of Tobago’s good restaurants take advantage of the island’s exquisite landscape, and provide incredible ambience.
+Many breathtaking locations – nestled in the shells of old waterwheels and sugar mills, in the remains of old colonial plantation houses, in landscaped gardens, or on hillsides with magnificent ocean views.
 In several cases, they are sensitively converted houses with tables set out on galleries and verandahs, with a bar and maybe some more tables inside.